SteelCompendium/data-md-dse/Bestiary/Monsters/Lord Syuul/Statblocks/Lord Syuul.md

     effects:
       - name: Effect
         effect: Each target makes an **Intuition test**.
-        tier1: 16 psychic damage; the target has no line of effect to any creture except Lord Syuul, and takes a bane on strikes targeting Lord Syuul (save ends)
+        tier1: 16 psychic damage; the target has no line of effect to any creature except Lord Syuul, and takes a bane on strikes targeting Lord Syuul (save ends)
         tier2: 13 psychic damage; the target has no line of effect to any creature except Lord Syuul (save ends)
         tier3: 7 psychic damage